kevinVervier/metagm/README.md

 The command applies:
 1. [Quality control](https://github.com/kevinVervier/metagm/blob/master/README.md#quality-control) on 13 genomes.
- * according to `./merge_final/ValidatedGenomes.txt`, there is XYZ genomes that passed QC
+ * according to `./merge_final/ValidatedGenomes.txt`, there is 12 genomes that passed QC
- * according to `./merge_final/FilteredGenomes.txt`, there is XYZ genomes that failed QC
+ * according to `./merge_final/FilteredGenomes.txt`, there is 1 genome that failed QC
- * according to `./merge_final/log.txt`, the genomes were filtered because of XYZ
+ * according to `./merge_final/log.txt`, the genome was filtered because of XYZ
 2. [taxonomic assignment](https://github.com/kevinVervier/metagm/blob/master/README.md#taxonomic-assignment) on validated genomes only, using GTDB taxonomy (default).
  * the taxonomic assignment can be found in `./genome_with_gtdb_taxid.txt`
 3. The [taxonomic assignment](https://github.com/kevinVervier/metagm/blob/master/README.md#taxonomic-assignment) step is high in memory requirement (~100Gb).